Beyond the Beltway 2026 Banner

 Prior to his appointment, Bob was the Chief of Technology and Business Strategy for the Virginia Department of Transportation (VDOT) where he led divisions responsible for information technology, process improvement and strategic innovation.
 Prior to joining the Commonwealth, Bob was a Partner for IBM Global Business Services where he led various national and global organizations responsible for application development, organizational change management and human capital management.
 Bob volunteers as an Emergency Medical Technician (EMT) for the Forest View Rescue Squad and is certified by the National Registry of EMTs and licensed by the Virginia Department of Health.

-Bob has provided lifelong pubic service.
+Bob has provided lifelong public service.
 He has lectured on business management consulting at the George Washington School of Business; served as President for the Maryland Chapter of the American Society of Training and Development; and co-founded the Quantum Career Consulting organization that helps the Citizens of Virginia find new workforce opportunities.
 His work has been featured and published by Gartner, StateScoop, GovTech and The CEO Magazine.
 Bob is a member of the Academy of Distinguished Alumni from the Grado Department of Industrial and Systems Engineering at Virginia Tech; a Government Fellow for Public Sector Network’s Future Government Institute; and has been recognized by StateScoop as a State Executive of the Year (2023 and 2025) and GovTech as a Top 25 Doers, Dreamers and Drivers (2025).
 Bob obtained his BS (1993) and MS (1995) Degrees in Industrial and Systems Engineering from Virginia Tech and is a graduate of the Virginia Executive Institute from the Virginia Commonwealth University.

 More